 Do you love sugar a little too much?

-Tips on how to reduce your sugar intake for good and overcoming sugar cravings
+Tips on how to reduce your sugar intake for good and overcoming sugar cravings and addiction

 Some call it a sweet tooth, but for those who can’t stop eating sugar almost obsessively and in large quantities, it’s an addiction.